datnt23/exercise_python/README.md

-# Open terminal and Enter -> python3 "Your file .py if you want run"
+# Open terminal and Enter -> python3 "Your file .py if you want run" mau